-The Retirement System has two APCD retirement plans, of which, one is currently available to new employees.
+The Retirement System has one APCD retirement plan with two tiers, of which, one tier is currently available to new employees.
 All plans provide benefits as defined by law upon retirement, death, or disability of members based on age, years of service, final average salary (generally 12 highest consecutive months), and the benefit options selected.